Reading Time: 2 minutes

 - Burja Petit Burja Zelen 2014

 We purchased this bottle from a shop in Belgrade, Serbia.
-The Burja Petit Zelan has flavors of petrol, flint, baked apple, and peach.
-It smells almost like aged Riesling.
+Flavors of petrol, flint, baked apple, and peach.
+It smells almost like an aged Riesling.
 This Zelen was macerated for two days.
-For a fresh white wine, this has a medium body.
+It is medium-bodied.
 The acidity isn’t high but the wine has a nice tartness and subtle tension.
-A thinking white wine and a delicious one at that.
-An entry-level white wine of outstanding quality.
+A ‘thinking wine’ and a delicious one at that.
+The Burja Petit Zelen is an entry-level white wine of outstanding quality.
 4.0/5

 - Burja Noir 2015

 This is the only non-indigenous variety that Burja has in their vineyards.
 Burja’s website says that the Pinot Noir is aged for two years in a combination of large oak casks and barriques.
-We drank this Burja Pinot Noir in August of 2017 meaning the wine must have been recently bottled.
-There are flavors of forest floor, light red berry, raspberry, mushroom, and smoke.
+We drank this Burja Pinot Noir in August 2017, which means the wine was bottled right before we had it.
+There are flavors of forest floor, raspberry, mushroom, and smoke.
 Bright flavors and light bodied, it is true Pinot Noir although it doesn’t have the subtle power of a great Burgundy.
 4.1/5

 - Burja Reddo 2015

-A crazy-cool blend of Refosco, Schiopettino, and Blaufränkisch aged in oak for 18 months.
-It’s both angular and elegant on the palate.
+A crazy-cool blend of Refosco, Schiopettino, and Blaufränkisch aged in oak for 18 months, the Burja Reddo 2015 is angular and elegant on the palate.
 There are notes of black fruit, peppercorn, meat, and earth.
-It’s a wine with several layers of flavor and will taste better with a few years in the bottle.
+It’s a wine with several layers of flavors and will taste better with a few years in the bottle.
 It’s delicious to drink now but will reward those who are patient.
 4.0/5